 You can linger in the outdoor garden for as long as you want before exploring one of Sedona’s gorgeous hiking trails: the setting is so nice (lush greenery, red rock views, fountains) you will be tempted to order another drink just to stay a bit longer!

-Other decent choices
+Other decent Flagstaff Coffeehouses

 Campus Coffee Bean: Campus Coffee Bean is located in a strip mall off Milton Road.
 It’s an okay choice as the drinks are cheap, they offer great 2 for 1 happy hour deals from 4-6 daily, and staff is always pretty friendly.
-They also have some great food.
+They also serve some great food.
 On the downside, it’s pretty busy all the time and feels more like a cafe than a true coffeeshop.

 Overrated coffee shops